Kellegram/create-astral-server/README.md

 **Note:** This repository does not include any mods, modloaders, or the Create: Astral modpack directly.
 They will be downloaded during the container's startup process.

 ## Credits
+- This container is inspired by a similar [container](https://github.com/maxi0604/create-astral-container) by [maxi0604](https://github.com/maxi0604)

 - **[GraalVM Java 17](https://www.graalvm.org/)**: GraalVM is a high-performance runtime that provides significant improvements in application performance and efficiency.
 GraalVM is licensed under the Oracle Free Terms and Conditions (OFTC) for GraalVM Community Edition.

   - License: [GraalVM License](https://www.oracle.com/downloads/licenses/graal-free-license.html)